IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 [Installation guide](https://pascua.iit.comillas.edu/aramos/openTEPES_installation.pdf).

 There are two ways to get all the required packages under Windows.
 We recommend using the Python distribution [Miniconda](https://docs.anaconda.com/free/miniconda/index.html).
-If you don't want to use it or already have an existing Python installation, you can also download the required packages on your own.
+If you do not want to use it or already have an existing Python installation, you can also download the required packages on your own.

 **Miniconda (recommended)**

-1. [Miniconda](https://docs.anaconda.com/free/miniconda/index.html).
+1. Install [Miniconda](https://docs.anaconda.com/free/miniconda/index.html).
 Choose the 64-bit installer if possible.

    1. During the installation procedure, keep both checkboxes "modify the PATH" and "register Python" selected!
-If only higher Python versions are available, you can switch to a specific Python version by typing `conda install python=<version>`
+If only higher Python versions are available, you can switch to a specific Python version by typing `conda install python=<version>`.
    2. **Remark:** if Anaconda or Miniconda was installed previously, please check that Python is registered in the environment variables.

 2. **Packages and Solver**: